 The Food Science & Technology Abstracts database provides access to food processing scholarly information.

 The AGRICOLA database provides access to the collections of the U.S. National Agricultural Library.
 It includes materials in all formats (going back to the 15th century).
 Predominately a citation database (in that it does not include access to a large amount of full text content), AGRICOLA has a U.S. focus and includes a significant amount of historical content.
-AGRICOLA is being phased into the PubAg database.
+The National Agricultural Library has also developed the PubAg database for access to USDA researchers' publications.

 The PubMed database provides citations for literature in biomedical, health, life, chemical, and behavioral sciences.
 It provides links to full text when available.